cabinetshah2710/Introduction-To-R-Practice-code/README.md

 This repository is concerned with all the notes related to basic of R Language.
 Repository follows this pattern:

+Note : ALL practice code folder includes all the basics codes

 1. Introduction to R

      a.
 About R